-The pome fruit program is a cooperative arrangement between the NRS, Apple & Pear Australia Ltd. (APAL) and the Australian pome fruit industry.
-Since 1998, the pome fruit program has been funded by the NRS component of the statutory levy on apple and pear productions.
+The pome fruit program is a cooperative arrangement between the National Residue Survey, Apple & Pear Australia Ltd. (APAL) and the Australian pome fruit industry.
+Since 1998, the pome fruit program has been funded by the NRS component of the statutory levy on apple and pear production.

-Apple and pear samples are screened for a range of different insecticides, herbicides, fungicides, environmental contaminants and microorganisms, as outlined in Table 1.
+Apple and pear samples are screened for a range of different insecticides, herbicides, fungicides, environmental contaminants and microorganisms, as shown in Table 1.

 |Metals||Elements||arsenic, cadmium, copper, lead and mercury|

-In 41 pome fruit samples that were tested for microorganisms and food pathogens, there were no detections above the food safety limits, resulting in 100% compliance rates with the microbiological limits in the food standards code.
-These results show an excellent compliance status of Australian pome fruits with food safety standards and demonstrate the strong commitment of the pome fruit industry to good agricultural practice.
+In addition to the multi-residue screen and metal screen, 196 pome fruit samples were tested for microorganisms and food pathogens.
+None of the samples had contaminants detected above the Limit of Reporting (LOR).
+The results show excellent compliance with Australian food safety standards and demonstrate the strong commitment of the pome fruit industry to good agricultural practice.

-A summary of compliance rates against Australian standards for pesticide residues over the past five years is provided in Table 2.
-The results highlight a consistent compliance status against Australian standards and help maintain the reputation and integrity of Australian pome fruit in domestic and international markets.
+A summary of compliance with Australian standards for pesticide residues over the past five years is provided in Table 2.
+The results highlight consistent compliance with Australian standards and help maintain the reputation and integrity of Australian pome fruit in domestic and international markets.

 Laboratory selection and performance